 How to finance an ADU?
 How other people pay for ADU?

-We could mention a bunch of ways: which one you use depends on you, your situation, your accountant and financial advisor.
+We could mention a bunch of ways for ADU financing: which one you use – depends on you, your situation, your accountant and financial advisor.
 There is no one answer that fits all.

 Take your pick between any one or any combination of cash and credit cards, cash-out refinance and home equity line of credit (a.k.a.
-HELOC), construction or renovation loan, borrowing from a retirement account or from friends and family, reverse mortgage loan or shared equity financing, the list goes on.
+HELOC), construction or renovation loan, borrowing from a retirement account or from friends and family, reverse mortgage loan or shared equity financing.
+The list goes on.
+There is even an option to get structured funding from an investor, or even friends and family though a Rent Sharing Loan.

-Skip the paper-chase by digitally connecting your income, employment and assets—and quickly determine the loan options that will give you the greatest potential cost- and/or time-savings.
+Skip the paper-chase by digitally connecting your income, employment and assets.
+Quickly determine the loan options that will give you the greatest potential cost- and/or time-savings.
 Loan Depot expert loan consultants can then assist you in making the best decision for your personal financial situation.
 And you can estimate costs online.

 With a home co-investment from Unison, you get cash today in exchange for a share in the appreciation or depreciation of your home.
 Don’t think loan.
 There’s no extra debt, no interest and no monthly payments.
-Just you, turning your dream life into your real life.
+Make sure you fully understand the costs of shared appreciation.

 Partner with LendingHome for a solution that’s tailored to your real estate investing goals.

-Check Housing Trust Silicon Valley Homeowner Assistance Program that will help you build an ADU and assist the Bay Area in fighting the housing crisis.
+Check Housing Trust Silicon Valley Homeowner Assistance Program that, when it opens, will help you build an ADU and assist the Bay Area in fighting the housing crisis.

 However, they do offer up to $200,000 to cover both soft and hard construction costs.